waikato-datamining/image-dataset-converter/plugins/log-data.md

-# set-metadata
+# log-data

 * accepts: seppl.AnyData
 * generates: seppl.AnyData

-Sets the specified key/value pair in the meta-data.
-Can use the data passing through instead of the specified value as well.
+Logs information about the data passing through, either storing it in the specified file or outputting it on stdout.

 ```
-usage: set-metadata [-h] [-l {DEBUG,INFO,WARNING,ERROR,CRITICAL}]
+usage: log-data [-h] [-l {DEBUG,INFO,WARNING,ERROR,CRITICAL}] [-N LOGGER_NAME]
-                    [-N LOGGER_NAME] [--skip] -f FIELD [-v VALUE]
+                [--skip] -f FORMAT [-o FILE] [-d]
-                    [-t {string,bool,numeric}] [-u]

-Sets the specified key/value pair in the meta-data.
-Can use the data passing
-through instead of the specified value as well.
+Logs information about the data passing through, either storing it in the
+specified file or outputting it on stdout.

 options:
   -h, --help            show this help message and exit